No. 13 Michigan State opens with 83-67 win over E. Michigan

 If there were fans in the stands, they would have roared with the return of Joshua Langford.
 The senior guard scored 10 points, playing for the first time in nearly two years due to his injury-riddled career.

-Joey Hauser, a transfer from Marquette, had 15 points and nine rebounds in his debut with the Spartans.
+Joey Hauser, a transfer from Marquette, had 15 points and nine rebounds in his first game with the Spartans.

+“It has been a long time and I was struggling,” he said

 BIG PICTURE

-Eastern Michigan: The short-handed team was very competitive for the opening minutes, leading 19-7, and can build some confidence off that stretch of the game.
+Eastern Michigan: The depleted team was very competitive for the opening minutes, leading 19-7, and can build some confidence off that stretch of the game.

-Michigan State: Loyer earned the start over Rocket Watts at point guard, replacing Cassius Winston, and made the most of the opportunity by taking and making 3-point shots and leading the team.
+“I give our guys a lot of credit for coming in and competing with the No. 13 team in the country on their own floor,” Murphy said.

+Michigan State: The team lost two stars, Winston and Xavier Tillman, and will try to make up for those losses with a lot of contributing players.
+Izzo will likely use a 10-man rotation in most games.

 POLL IMPLICATIONS